 Tony Dungy was born on October 6, 1955, in Jackson, Michigan to Wilbur and CleoMae Dungy, both of whom were educators.
 Early on, his family placed a great deal of emphasis on academics and intellectual achievements as much as athletic ones.
 However, even in a household where the focus was on education, Dungy was drawn to sports, particularly football.
 He attended Jackson’s Parkside High School, where he played guard for the basketball team and quarterback for the football team.
 Dungy excelled as an athlete and was even featured in the Sports Illustrated section, “Faces in the Crowd,” in 1970.
-His immense talent and numbers would not go unnoticed by colleges and recruiters around the nation.
+His immense talent and numbers did not go unnoticed by colleges and recruiters around the nation.

 In 1977, Dungy signed as a free agent with the Pittsburgh Steelers.
-He played as a reserve-special team’s player for the Steelers in 1977 and the Super Bowl champion 1978 seasons, leading the team in interceptions in the latter campaign.
+He played as a reserve-special team’s player for the Steelers in 1977 and the Super Bowl championship 1978 seasons, leading the team in interceptions in the latter campaign.
 In 1979, he briefly played for the San Francisco 49ers before being traded a year later to the New York Giants, with whom he finished his career in 1980.
 After his short stint in the National Football League (NFL), Dungy dedicated himself to coaching.

 In 1980 Dungy was invited to become an assistant coach for his alma mater the University of Minnesota, where he remained for one season.
 In 1981, he returned to the NFL as an assistant coach for the Pittsburgh Steelers.
-He quickly began to rise through the ranks and in 1982 he was named defensive backfield coach.
-In 1984 he became not only the lone black defensive coordinator in the NFL but also the youngest in its history.
+He quickly began to rise through the ranks, and in 1982, he was named defensive backfield coach.
+In 1984, he became not only the lone black defensive coordinator in the NFL but also the youngest in its history.
 He left the Steelers in 1989 to become the defensive backs coach for the Kansas City Chiefs and in 1992 took over as defensive coordinator for the Minnesota Vikings.
 While at Minnesota, Dungy’s defense was ranked first in the NFL.

 Outside of football, Dungy’s charitable contributions have earned him much reverence and admiration.
 He has been active in many community service organizations such as the Boys and Girls Club and has founded a youth mentoring program.
 In addition, he is very active in his church and various Christian organizations.
 In 2007, George W. Bush appointed him to the President’s Council on Service and Civic Participation.